Adam David

-Adam David (born January 21, 1990) is an American blues soul singer-songwriter.
+Adam David (born January 20, 1990) is an American blues soul singer-songwriter.
 He is the winner of season 27 of the American talent competition The Voice.
-He competed on the team coached by Michael Bublé, giving Bublé his second win as a coach on the show.
+He competed on the team coached by Michael Bublé, giving Bublé his second consecutive win as a coach on the show.
 David also has the distinctions of being the third one-chair turn winner, the second one-chair turn winner outright (where at least two coaches could turn), the second "Instant Save" winner, and the first to do so with a male coach in the history of the show.

 Career

 2014: EP, Vol. One

 In 2014, David independently released his debut EP, EP, Vol. One, which features four singles.